Mabel

 3. FEES

 The payment of the Fee shall be made by using the services of a third-party provider.
 Client understands and agrees that it must provide current, complete and accurate billing and payment information.
 We will not be responsible or liable for any claims, damages, payments, deficiencies, fines, judgments, settlements, liabilities, losses, costs and expenses arising out of or relating to the use of the respective payment services.
-In certain instances there may be banking or financial institution transaction fees or related charges, which Client understands and agrees it shall be responsible to pay.
+In certain instances there may be banking or financial institution transaction fees or related charges, which the Client understands and agrees it shall be responsible to pay.

 4. INTELLECTUAL PROPERTY RIGHTS